jwanglab/kunmixer/README.md

 This will be limited in time and memory by the alignment in most cases (except for *very* large BED SNP files)

 I've included a small set of common exome genotyping SNPs (data/exomeChip\_fingerprint\_snps.bed) (see https://genome.sph.umich.edu/wiki/Exome_Chip_Design) that are typically sufficient to match and distinguish samples by individual for fast sanity checks (read barcode mixups).

+There is also another, much bigger set of exome SNPs with AF 0.45 - 0.55 from 1000 Genomes data: data/1kgenomes\_0.5af\_exome\_snps.bed

 Feel free to submit issues, pull requests, and hate mail.